Structural Biology Shared Service

 Data acquired from x-ray experiments yield atomic level detail about important macromolecules and macromolecular complexes.
 However, diffraction quality crystals must be produced, which can be a significant challenge.
 NMR does not require crystals but is not appropriate to determine the structures of large macromolecules.
 Because it is solution-based, NMR can provide information about the dynamics of macromolecules that cannot be obtained from x-ray crystallography.
 Ideally, both techniques are used to more fully describe the mode of action of important proteins, protein complexes, and nucleic acids.

-SBSS is committed to providing the advanced instrumentation and collaborative environment needed to integrate structural biology into the research programs at UMGCC.
-The effectiveness of SBSS depends on maintaining this environment through active engagement with UMGCC researchers, which is the mission of this cancer center.
+SBSS is committed to providing the advanced instrumentation and collaborative environment needed to integrate structural biology into the research programs at UMGCCC.
+The effectiveness of SBSS depends on maintaining this environment through active engagement with UMGCCC researchers, which is the mission of this cancer center.